xhinker/azmdpub/README.md

 Compile python code:
 ```
 cd src/azmdpub
-pyinstaller -F 'azmdpub.py' -n 'azmdpub'
+pyinstaller -F 'azmdpub.py' -n 'azmdpub' -c
 ```

-Step 3.
+Step 4.
 Now you shall see the executable file under `dist` folder, you can execute it like this:

 ```
 ./dist/azmdpub 'markdown_file.md'